Truth is, I never wanted children.

 My labour was brutal.

-36 hours of labour, the experience of a vaginal birth without the outcome of one, an emergency C-Section after 6 hours of pushing at 10cm and severe neck trauma and Jack was born.
+36 hours of labour, the experience of a vaginal birth without the outcome of one, an emergency C-Section after 6 hours of pushing at 10cm and severe neck trauma and my sweet and perfect Jack was born.

 The aftermath of the above was excruciating and extremely challenging to navigate, with a newborn nonetheless.